maveniverse/site-001/content/en/docs/toolbox/_index.md

 Toolbox was started as a "showcase" project of Maveniverse MIMA combined into Mojos and CLI commands, that never stopped growing.
 {{% /pageinfo %}}

 A tool that gives you Swiss Knife for every situation.
+Toolbox is a Maven Plugin but also a CLI tool (and a Maven 4 `mvnsh` extension) that provides useful commands.

 https://github.com/maveniverse/toolbox